 - Senior Design support

 - Engineering Writing Center

 Differential Tuition Funds Allocations

-Differential Tuition funds were allocated to the academic departments based on the student credit hour enrollment.
-20% was allocated to the Dean’s Office for support at the college level.
+Differential tuition funds were allocated to the academic departments based on the student credit hour enrollment.
+The Dean's Office was allocated 20% for support at the college level.